olik30/k30-physics-mcq-trainer/14-Day SFT Workflow.md

 **Two-Week Training Plan (Physics MCQ Generator)**

-This guide is written for non‑technical readers.
-Follow it day by day to build a local, low‑cost AI that turns physics exam questions into high‑quality MCQs with hints and explanations.

-We’ll use your own papers \+ mark schemes, run everything on your PC, and avoid paid APIs.

 **Why train our own model?**
 The current Azure-backed decoder still drops accuracy despite multiple guardrails: it hallucinates intermediate steps, produces weak hints, and sometimes misaligns MCQ steps with mark-scheme logic.
 Maintaining that stack is costly (per-call Azure fees) and requires layered post-processing to patch symptoms.
 Training a local SFT model lets us ground generation directly on our own papers, enforce board-specific structure natively, and eliminate recurring cloud costs while keeping the guardrails we already built.